A Comprehensive Guide to Cluster Analysis: Applications, Best Practices and Resources

 Definition and purpose of cluster analysis

-Cluster analysis is a statistical technique in which algorithms are used to group a set of objects or data points into groups based on their similarity.
+Cluster analysis is a statistical technique in which algorithms group a set of objects or data points based on their similarity.

-The result of cluster analysis is a set of clusters, where each cluster is distinct from one another, and the objects or data points within each cluster are largely similar to each other.
+The result of cluster analysis is a set of clusters, each distinct from the others but largely similar to the objects or data points within them.

 The purpose of cluster analysis is to help reveal patterns and structures within a dataset that may provide insights into underlying relationships and associations.